 Peer evaluation is an essential component of Council's evaluation.
-To assist in the assessment of an institution's application for a degree program, Council appoints an external evaluation team to provide independent opinion with respect to the organizational evaluation.
+To assist in the assessment of an institution's application for a degree program, Council appoints an external evaluation team to conduct a site visit and provide independent opinion with respect to the organizational evaluation.
 The team's review of the application documentation, its on-site appraisal and its report to Council are expected to aid Council's understanding of the relative strengths and weaknesses of the institution's readiness to implement and sustain degree programs of the type and level for which the institution is applying.

-In the cases where an organizational evaluation or a comprehensive evaluation (a combined organization and program evaluation no sooner than in the sixth academic year after the institution begins offering its first approved degree program) is to be conducted, Council requires the institution to conduct a self-study.
+In the cases where an organizational evaluation or a comprehensive evaluation is to be conducted, Council requires the institution to conduct a self-study.
 The self-study is a key document for organizational evaluation teams.
 Council provides Institutional Self-study Guidelines (Section 3.8) for this purpose.

 Using the institution's self-study and insights gained from a site visit to the applicant institution, the external evaluation team provides thoughtful assessment of the applicant institution's readiness and capacity to offer and sustain the proposed programs.
-Please see Council's guide on Hosting an Institutional Site Visit on its website at caqc.alberta.ca.
+Please see Council's guide on Hosting an Institutional Site Visit on its website at cagc alberta.ca.